smithapitla/apache-kafka/README.md

 # Apache-Kafka

-Data rapidly, scalably, reliably(fault-tolerant).

-Apache Kafka is a high-throughput distributed (pub-sub) messaging system.
-It provides Messaging Infrastructure.
+Apache Kafka is a high-throughput distributed messaging system.
+It provides pub-sub messaging infrastructure.

-Clients - LinkedIn, Netflix, Uber, AirBnb

-Technology toolbox
+#### Technology toolbox
+  Database replication
+  Log shipping
+  Extract, Transform and Load(ETL)
+  Messaging
+  Custom Middleware

+#### Limitations of existing tools in the technology toolbox.
-Database replication (Limited to RDMS to RDBMS only, db specific, tight coupling) Log shipping (performance, cumbersome)
+  Database replication is limited to RDMS to RDBMS, specific to DB, tight coupling Log shipping has performance limitations and is cumbersome.
-Extract, Transform and Load(ETL) (Proprietary and costly, custom development, scalability, performance, required multiple instances)
+  ETL is proprietary and costly, needs custom development, not scalable easily, not highly performant, requires multiple instances.
-Messaging  (Scalability, smaller messages, requires rapid consumption, not fault-tolerant, High volume is problematic, local storage, message build up)
+  Messaging systems are not easily scalable, handle smaller messages, requires rapid consumption, not fault-tolerant, High volume is problematic, local storage, message build up etc.
-Custom Middleware magic(Extremely complex, consistency concerns, potentially expensive)
+  Custom middleware is extremely complex, consistency concerns, potentially expensive

 Multi-write pattern?
 Message-broker pattern?